What are the most popular majors at Wagner?

 For the incoming fall 2014 freshmen class:

 - 2,525 applicants

 What is the procedure for auditioning for a Theatre or Music scholarship?

 All potential students interested in majoring in Theatre must send in a completed application by December 1.
 Students who are seeking a music scholarship are required to submit an application prior to December 1st in order to schedule an audition.
 You need not be a Music major to qualify for a music scholarship.
 You must first submit your completed admissions application to the Admissions Office for academic review prior to scheduling an audition date.

 What is your policy on AP or IB credits?
 What about college credit courses taken while I'm in high school?

 You will get Wagner credit for any AP tests where you score a 4 or 5.
 Students who present scores of 5 or better on the IB higher level examinations may be granted advanced standing and/or credit.
-Wagner does not evaluate college courses for transfer unless the class was taken physically at the college or university and led by a professor with other college students in attendance.
-Typically, courses taken before graduation from high school are not transferable, but are usually viewed as a more challenging course by the admissions counselor.
+Wagner does not evaluate college courses for transfer unless the class was taken at the college or university and led by a professor with other college students in attendance.
+Typically, courses taken before graduation from high school are not transferable, but are usually viewed as a more challenging course by the admissions committee.
 Please contact the Admissions Office directly should you have any questions.

 Do I have to schedule an interview for admission?

 An interview is recommended, not required.
 We do suggest that if you come for a tour, you also request an interview.
 It allows an opportunity for your admissions counselor to ask any questions he or she may have about your application.